think-privacy/ThinkPrivacy/faq.md

 Yes, of course!

-The best way to contribute or make recommendations is to contact us through [Github](https://github.com/danarel/thinkprivacy){:target="_blank"}
+The best way to contribute or make recommendations is to contact us through [Github](https://github.com/privacytoolsIO/thinkprivacy){:target="_blank"}

 **CAN I QUOTE THINKPRIVACYS’S TEXT ON MY OWN SITE?
-CAN I TRANSLATE SWITCHING SOCIAL INTO ANOTHER LANGUAGE?**
+CAN I TRANSLATE THINKPRIVACY INTO ANOTHER LANGUAGE?**

-Yes, the text on ThinkPrivacy is available under a GNU AFFERO GENERAL PUBLIC LICENSE Version 3.
-Please remember to link back to ThinkPrivacy if you use content from this site, and to include a link to this licence.
+Yes, the text on ThinkPrivacy is available under Creative Commons Attribution-Share Alike 4.0.
+Please remember to link back to ThinkPrivacy if you use content from this site.

 **DO YOU HAVE A PATREON, LIBERAPAY OR OTHER DONATION SERVICE TO SUPPORT THE SITE?**

 Yes!
 You can visit our [**Support page**](support.html) for more information about how you can help support ThinkPrivacy.

 **HOW DO YOU DEFINE “PRIVACY-CONSCIOUS” AND “ETHICAL”?**